Skip to main content

 Flash steam geothermal power plants

 A flash steam geothermal plant doesn’t use steam directly from the earth to generate electricity.
 Rather, it pumps hot water at high pressure underground to the surface via its production well into a flash tank that is kept at a much lower pressure.
-Because of the flash tank’s low pressure, the hot, high-pressure rapidly turns to steam in the tank, known as “flashing”.
-This steam then is used to spin turbines and generate electricity.
-Like a dry steam plant, the steam condenses into water and is returned to the Earth via an injection well once it is used to spin turbines.
+Because of the flash tank’s low pressure, the hot, high pressure rapidly turns to steam in the tank, known as “flashing.”
+This steam is then used to spin turbines and generate electricity.
+Like a dry steam plant, the steam condenses into water and is returned to the Earth via an injection well once used to spin turbines.

 Binary cycle geothermal power plants